 Throughout the ages, the Batmobile has sported a variety of gadgets, from smokescreens to rockets.
 Today’s car also has a wide variety of special features designed to entice customers and appease regulators rather than defeat villains.
 The features you can expect to design fall into five general categories: engine, powertrain, body, infotainment, and power.

 Engine and Powertrain: These are the kinds of processes you don’t see that keep your car going.
 Pistons, spark plugs, differentials, transmission, all things I know about without knowing exactly how they work.
 The electronics governing these systems will have rigorous safety requirements, so prepare for headaches.
-Engine and powertrain PCBs will be pushing a combined market share of $4 billion by 2020.
+Engine and powertrain Printed Boards will be pushing a combined market share of $4 billion by 2020.
 I think I could delve into certification requirements for that kind of money.

 Body: Body electronics are things like Tesla’s neat automatic door handles.
 They could also be things like sound canceling systems and, Mr. Freeze’s nemesis, seat warmers.
 These electronics are estimated to be worth close to $3 billion by 2020.

 Infotainment: Back in my day we rigged up a tiny CRT TV with included VCR to watch movies in the car.
 Now kids each get their own seatback screens.
 If you design PCBs for these kinds of systems you could enable children everywhere to watch Batman and Robin.
 Infotainment PCBs will be worth a whopping $1 billion in 2020.

 Power: Last but not least the category that’s a game changer for the automotive industry, power electronics.
 While no one is quite sure how fast the market for electric vehicles (EVs) is growing, they know it is indeed growing.
 As battery costs fall and energy densities rise, we can expect to see more and more cars using electric motors.
 That means they’ll need designers like you to make battery management systems, charging boards, etc. for this $800 million market.